 While traveling abroad, we found having a little wiggle room made traveling more fun.
 You might not be able to refund a flight, but booking refundable accommodations is easy!
 We would book refundable hotels just for this reason.
 Booking. com has a lot of options for this.

 On our two-month trip, we planned Iceland, Paris, Greece, and Thailand.
 This was about a month of us being away.
 We decided to leave the next month open since we didn’t know how long we wanted to stay in Thailand.
 After being on the road for a while, you learn more about what you want.
 Flexibility will allow room for this.

 Not sure where you want to go?
-Skyscanner is our go-to for finding a new travel destination!
+Skyscanner and Google Flights are my go-to for finding new travel destinations to visit!
 You can enter where you are flying out of and the day or month you want to fly.
-Skyscanner will then show you the cheapest flights around the world for that month or those days.
+Skyscanner and Google Flights will both show you the cheapest flights around the world for that month or those days.

-They even provide you links to go straight to the flight deal.
+Skyscanner will even provide you links to go straight to the flight deal.
 At this point, I never book a flight without checking here first!
-If I want to monitor a flight, I then use google flights and hopper to make sure I am getting the best deal!
-To track my flights, I always use google flights and hopper, which help me figure out the best time to book.
+If I want to monitor a flight, I use Google Flights and Hopper to make sure I am getting the best deal!
+To track my flights, I always use Google Flights and Hopper, which help me figure out the best time to book.

 I also get flight deals sent to me from Going.com.
 I really love this site and pay for the first tier, but you can use them for free.
 The only issue I have with them is that they make it way too tempting to want to book flights all over the place!

 Things to Know For Your First International Trip Wrap-up

 I hope you have found these travel tips for traveling abroad extremely helpful!
 I have learned a lot along the way, and we all start somewhere, right?!